JudiniLabs/code-gpt-docs/docs/tutorial-basics/configuration.md

 ### Help
 Look here when you need help.

-- `Extension Docs`: The document that you are reading righ now.
+- `Extension Docs`: The document you are reading right now.
 - `API Docs`: 📝 Access the API documentation for CodeGPT.
 - `Report an issue`: Any issues you encounter can be reported in the [Github repository](https://github.com/JudiniLabs/code-gpt-docs/issues).
 - `Feedback`: Send 💌 feedback to the team to help us improve the product.